f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

-Resetting the system via GUI
+Resetting the system via WebUI
 ----------------------------

-Currently there is no option to reset the system via the GUI, a reset must be performed via API or CLI.
+Currently there is no option to reset the system via the WebUI; a reset must be performed via API or CLI.

 Copying Archived Configs into F5OS